rbrecheisen/MosamaticWeb3.0/README.md

 - fileset.html - Shows fileset details and a list of files
 - file.html - Shows file details

-# Fileset and file filters
-Filesets can correspond to different DICOM entities, e.g., one or more CT scans, or one or more Dixon MRI scans.
-By activating a fileset filter you can search for specific types of DICOM scans.
-Mosamatic Web 3.0 supports the following fileset filters:

-- CT
-- T1 MRI
-- T2 MRI
-- Dixon MRI water
-- Dixon MRI fat

 # Creating new tasks
 To create a new task do the following: